roshan2319/llm-python/README.md

 # Gemini LLM API with Python

-This project is a simple implementation of Google's Gemini API using Python.
-It takes user input from the terminal, sends it to the Gemini model, and prints the generated response.

-I built this project to understand how LLM APIs work, how to securely manage API keys using environment variables, and how to integrate AI models into Python applications.
-This is the first step in my journey of learning Generative AI and building more advanced LLM-based projects.
+A simple Python application that integrates with Google's Gemini API to generate AI responses from user prompts.

+### Features
+- Accepts user input from the terminal
+- Sends prompts to the Gemini API
+- Displays AI-generated responses
+- Uses `.env` for secure API key management

+### Tech Stack
+- Python
+- Google Gemini API
+- Google GenAI SDK
+- python-dotenv

+This project was built as part of my learning journey in Generative AI and LLM application development.